Murder charges dropped against Minnesota state trooper Ryan Londregan in killing of Ricky Cobb II

 Moriarty says she and others in her office met with Cobb's family before publicly announcing the charges would be dropped.

 Moriarty had previously been accused of ignoring an expert's opinion on Londregan's use of deadly force.
-The Minnesota Police and Peace Officers Association, the largest police organization in the state, even requested that Gov. Tim Walz hand over the case to the attorney general.
+The Minnesota Police and Peace Officers Association (MPPOA), the largest police organization in the state, even requested that Gov. Tim Walz hand over the case to the attorney general.

+"Open season on law enforcement needs to end – on the streets and in the courtroom," MPPOA Executive Director Brian Peters said in response to the charges being dropped.
+"Trooper Londregan should have never been charged, and we are glad this political case is over.
+Enough is enough."

 In late April, Moriarty's office said she was "assembling a new prosecution team" and entered into a contract with a Washington D.C.-based law firm.
 The move to hire outside legal council was also met with criticism.